 “We had to pass where no human should venture and surely we had entered the Gates of Hell.”

-The surrounding cliff walls funnel about 200 million gallons of water thru this canyon that is only about 110 feet wide.
+The surrounding cliff walls funnel about 200 million gallons of water through this canyon that is only about 110 feet wide.
 And this is done every single minute!
 What an amazing feat!
-That is twice the volume of water of the Niagara Falls!
+That is twice the volume of water of Niagara Falls!
 The power of the rapids seen down below is incredible as the rivers come together and it passes through the smallest midpoint.

-Rocky Mountaineer has many routes, but for my chosen journey, I went from Vancouver to Banff.
+The Rocky Mountaineer Train has many routes, but for my chosen journey, I went from Vancouver to Banff.
 One of the major highlights from the itinerary of day one was the Cisco Crossing or Cisco Bridges.
 This is where we saw two bridges crossing the river at the same spot and it is a favorite of photographers where they can get two bridges in one shot (I will try to get the shot next time, as I didn’t know at the time that it was a thing).

-The two bridges are the black Canadian Pacific Railway (CPR) bridge, built in England in the 1880’s and the orange Canadian National Railway (CNR) bridge, which is the largest single span bridge on the line.
+The two bridges are the black Canadian Pacific Railway (CPR) bridge, built in England in the 1880s, and the orange Canadian National Railway (CNR) bridge, which is the largest single-span bridge on the line.
 It crosses 220 feet above the river.
 The view is stunning!

 Rainbow Canyon derived its name from the dramatic array of colors reflected in the rocks.
-When iron, copper and sulfur are exposed to oxygen (due to avalanches and other natural events), the newly exposed minerals provide hues of colors when oxidized.
-Copper, for example turns green and purple.
+When iron, copper, and sulfur are exposed to oxygen (due to avalanches and other natural events), the newly exposed minerals provide hues of colors when oxidized.
+Copper, for example, turns green and purple.

 As we continued on the route and drifted through Western Canada, we saw in the distance the first overnight stop of Kamloops.
 Greeting us upon arrival was the Kamloops Mountain Patrol on horseback!
 We overnighted here and continued on the next day to Banff…